-Similarly, infections, kidney disease, and dietary problems are also likely to cause lameness in parrots, which all prevent the bird from perching.
+Similarly, infections, kidney disease, and dietary problems are also likely to cause lameness in parrots, which all prevent them from perching.
 That’s because these conditions make their bones weak and brittle.

-Parrots rely on their legs and work to work properly.
-If they don’t, they’re susceptible to inadequate living conditions where they can’t perch or keep themselves in place.
+Parrots rely on their legs and feet to work properly.
+If they don’t, they’re susceptible to inadequate living conditions where they can’t perch.
 This is likely to stress your parrot out and cause mental degradation.

-Bumblefoot isn’t related to the head, so it’s not a neurological disorder.
-However, the condition is painful enough to prevent parrots from gripping onto their perches properly, causing them to fall off.
+Bumblefoot is painful enough to prevent parrots from gripping onto their perches properly, causing them to fall off.